cda-tum/mqt-predictor/README.md

 This software comprises three main functionalities:

-- The trained Random Forest classifier to easily predict compilation options for an unseen quantum circuit in real-time and compile for the respective prediction,
+- The pre-trained Random Forest classifier to easily predict compilation options for an unseen quantum circuit in real-time and compile for the respective prediction,
 - all other trained algorithms, and
 - the possibility to adjust and customize the whole training data generation process, e.g., to add training data, compilation options, or adapt the evaluation function.